 Bleeding during early pregnancy can be due to other reasons apart from implantation.
 If you are having heavy bleeding during early pregnancy with or without cramping or pain, visit your doctor.

-Some of other causes of bleeding in early pregnancy are as follows:
+Some of the other causes of bleeding in early pregnancy are as follows:

 - Sex.
 Sex may be one of the possible causes of bleeding in early pregnancy because the cervix is very tender and sensitive at this stage.

 - Ectopic pregnancy.
 Ectopic pregnancy may be one of the causes of bleeding in early stages of pregnancy.
 It is a condition in which the embryo implants and develops in any other place outside the uterus such as the fallopian tubes, abdominal cavity, ovaries and cervix (the lower part of the uterus, which connects to the vagina).
 You may develop vaginal bleeding along with pelvic pain or cramps (particularly one-sided), dizziness, nausea, and vomiting.
 It’s a life-threatening condition and requires emergency medical aid.